adebola-io/pebble/design/board.md

 1. All parameters are immutable by default.
 2. Type annotations are compulsory for function parameters, except in function expressions where they can be inferred.
 3. All outer variables and parameters in a function are read-only, even if they are destructured or reassigned.
 4. Outer variables cannot be accessed from functions.
-However, other functions, constants, records, structs, enums and interfaces can be accessed.
+However, other functions, constants, records, classes, enums and interfaces can be accessed.
 5. Implementations are done on the class body.
 6. Variables cannot be destructured from constants.
 7. Interfaces can implement other interfaces.